 - Realised the importance of terrace stone walls and promoted their rebuilding.

-- Co-founded of the Wachau wine classification, the Vinea Wachau, after the 1985 Austrian antifreeze scandal.
+- Co-founder of the Wachau wine classification, the Vinea Wachau, after the 1985 Austrian antifreeze scandal.
 Some Austrian winemakers used glycol in their wines to imitate the same mouthfeel of wine made from botrytised grapes.
-The scandal led to a steep decline in sales of Austrian wine but also, as in Wachau, a rededication to quality.
+The scandal led to a steep decline in sales of Austrian wine and, as in Wachau, a rededication to quality.

-In 1959, Jamek acquired the Klaus vineyard, considered one of the best in Wachau and planted it with Riesling, at a time when most vineyards were planted with field mix, which is various grapes varieties planted on the same site, harvested at the same time and cofermented.
-In fact, he was the pioneer of single vineyard, single varietal wine in Austria.
+In 1959, Jamek acquired the Klaus vineyard, considered one of the best in Wachau and planted it with Riesling, at a time when most vineyards were planted with field mix, which is various grapes varieties planted on the same site, harvested at the same time and co-fermented.
+He was the pioneer of single vineyard, single varietal wine in Austria.